SilentNightSound/GI-Model-Importer/Guides/MonaWalkthrough.md

 We can do a bit more to improve this.
 Notices that Mona's hair is discolored where the hat used to be - this is controlled by her head's lightmap texture.
 The character folder includes this file as MonaHeadLightMap.dds, and we can modify it to improve the result further.

-11. In order to edit the dds textures, we use Paint.net with the DDS extension (https://forums.getpaint.net/topic/111731-dds-filetype-plus-04-11-2022/) and any extension that allows us to edit the alpha layer (https://forums.getpaint.net/topic/1854-alpha-mask-import-plugin-20/ or https://forums.getpaint.net/topic/110805-modify-channels-v111-2022-03-07/ - I will use the former in this walkthrough, and for an example with the latter see https://github.com/zeroruka/GI_Assets/wiki/Creating-Skins)
+11. In order to edit the dds textures, we use Paint.net with the [DDS extension](https://forums.getpaint.net/topic/111731-dds-filetype-plus-04-11-2022/) and any extension that allows us to edit the alpha layer [Alpha Mask Import](https://forums.getpaint.net/topic/1854-alpha-mask-import-plugin-20/) or [Modify Channels](https://forums.getpaint.net/topic/110805-modify-channels-v111-2022-03-07/) - I will use the former in this walkthrough, and for an example with the latter see [GI_Assets](https://github.com/zeroruka/GI_Assets/wiki/Creating-Skins)

 12. Opening MonaHeadLightMap.dds, we can remove the alpha layer by clicking on Effects->Alpha Mask and making sure all options are unselected and pressing OK: